BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 The first step is to divide each chapter into small units of roughly 500 Japanese characters while preserving complete paragraphs.
 The ratio between the Japanese and English section lengths helps us choose a comparable size for the English units, but at this point we could still have misalignment issues.

 We can then use our text embedding model on each of these units to get a corresponding vector.
-With all those vectors, we can find the best pairs by crawling the segments in reading order using vector similarity as the main confidence signal.
+Then walking through both editions in reading order, we find the best overall sequence of matches using vector similarity as our main confidence signal.

 Now for search, a good starting point can be returning all segments containing the query.
 This will work well for character or place names.